WirelessPresentation/WirelessDisplay/zdemo_source_code_for_windows/README.md

 * This code show how to use airplay SDK
 * **THIS CODE CAN NOT RUN**
-* We can provide whole demo code + sdk lib + document
+* We can provide whole demo code + SDK lib + document